CSULB offers the following graduate programs of interest to Electrical Engineering students.

 Students can complete a thesis or courses only.
 Successful completion of a thesis provides a unifying culmination to the program, and an enhanced resume for future industrial or academic endeavors.
 A limited number of laboratory and teaching assistantships are available to qualified graduate students.

-New students: Before enrolling for courses, consult with Assistant Professor Aftab Ahmed, Faculty Advisor, at the Graduate Student Success Center.
+New students: Before enrolling for courses, consult with Professor Mohammad Mozumdar, Faculty Advisor, at the Graduate Student Success Center.

 Returning students: Consult the new MSEE Handbook if you enrolled in Fall 2016 or later and the previous MSEE Handbook if you enrolled prior to Fall 2016.